-So, my daughter, Ivy, is in love.
+So, my daughter, Isla, is in love.
 Actually, she has been in love for a year now, but only in the past week or so have she and her sweetheart begun to spend time together in a way that would be considered "dating."
 I have to be honest: I have had a lot of fun watching this little love story come to life.
 Its evolution has been painfully slow, but now that it has begun to unfold, it is exquisitely sweet.

 I had a conversation with a friend last week about love and romance.
 This friend is a committed Christian, but she has been married twice herself.
 Her first husband was not a believer and devastated her when he chose to divorce her; she is married now to a solid Christian man.